atanu3000/Save-Your-Card/README.md

-# What is Hacktoberfest?

- Hacktoberfest is an annual month-long event that encourages open-source contributions and celebrates the open-source community.
-It typically takes place every October and is sponsored by DigitalOcean in partnership with GitHub.
-The main goal of Hacktoberfest is to promote collaboration and contribution to open-source projects by motivating developers to make meaningful contributions to GitHub-hosted repositories.
+# Welcome to Hacktoberfest2023

+Make your first Pull Request and earn a free t-shirts & stickers from GitHub!

+# Welcome to GitHub!

+## This project is perfect for your first pull request

-# 🚀 Steps To Be Followed
+## 🚀 Steps To Be Followed

 1. **Sign Up**: First, visit the official Hacktoberfest website (https://hacktoberfest.digitalocean.com/) and sign up for the event.
 You'll need a GitHub account to participate.

-## After registering to hacktoberfest 2023 you can fork this repository by following some steps :
+### After registering to hacktoberfest 2023 you can fork this repository by following some steps :

 4. **Fork this Repository**: Click the "Fork" button on this project's GitHub page.
 This creates a copy of the project in your GitHub account.